dlitvakb/deklarativna/README.md

 ##Conception
-This work has been started as a tool for teaching *declarative programming* and *DSL creation* to univeritary students.
+This work has been started as a tool for teaching *declarative programming* and *DSL creation* to universitary students.
 This is a work in progress and *I hope* someday will have integration with the most popular web frameworks